SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 The right path leads her onto a giant pile of rocks, and at the top she stops to look over the empty beach.

-*This is wrong, all wrong,* she thinks as a greater sense of unease washes over her.
+*This is wrong, all wrong*, she thinks as a greater sense of unease washes over her.

 After her moment of thought, she climbs down the rock, following the path.